Riverside Stormwater Works

 Pomona Road Kerb and Footpath Replacement

 The footpath and kerb on Pomona Road between Riverside Drive and West Tamar Road will be replaced.
+Works have begun and are expected to be completed by the end of November.

 Road Reseal Program